mcernusca/use-key-state/README.md

 ## Quirks

 useKeyState maintains a map of `event.key` values that it's watching for.
 These values include all modifiers like the Shift key.
-A rule like `"shift+a"` will not match reliably and you should use `"A"` instead.
+A rule like `'shift+a'` will not match reliably and you should use `'A'` instead.
 Because of this whenever the Shift key is pressed the map is emptied so shift essentially acts as an interrupt for any hotkey.
 This is an implementation detail which might change but this is the current behavior.
 Generally, avoid hotkey rules that involve the Shift key is what I'm saying.

 ## Notes